 - Caulk Gaps: Traps can be effective in reducing existing roach populations, but they won’t solve the problem of roaches trying to enter your home.
 To prevent your roach pest control problem from expanding, use caulk to fill any possible entry points.
 This includes gaps between walls or tiles, small crevices, and entry holes.
 Using weather stripping on doors and window seals will also help to keep roaches from entering your home.

 Enlist the Help of a Professional Pest Control Company

 Keeping your home roach-free is often a multi-step approach.
 Since a roach problem can quickly escalate and cause serious problems within the home, enlisting the help of a professional pest control company can quickly and efficiently solve the problem before things get too out of hand.
 Your local pest control professionals have access to the best roach killing materials, and are extensively trained on how to safely solve your infestation problem.
 This is important, since most methods of roach extermination require the use of poisons or other materials that can be potentially harmful to your family or pets if used incorrectly.

-If you think you have a roach infestation call OPC Pest Control at 518-877-6425 or fill out the form below to schedule a consultation.
+If you are looking for the best roach exterminator in Saratoga Springs, call OPC Pest Control at 518-877-6425 or fill out the form below to schedule a consultation.